akuklev/LiterateKotlin/README.md

   ...
 ```

-To avoid misalignment, `j.state` must read out all properties immediately when invoked, all properties must be data-only, i.e. either of primitive data type, or hereditarily immutable data classes.
+To avoid misalignment, `j.state` must read out the properties immediately when invoked; all properties must be data-only, i.e. either of primitive type, or hereditarily immutable.

 ## Strong object typing
 Eventually, structured concurrency should be generalized to structured ownership, with a general notion of managed object and managing scopes.
 Kotlinesque coroutine scopes and Rustacean lifetimes are managing scopes, jobs and shared mutable variables are respective managed objects, governed by separation logic.
 Redistributable references to managed objects can be faithfully treated as values, types of which are path-dependent (in Scala sense) on their respective managing scopes (cs.Job, lt.Var).
 Thus, to handle them, it would suffice to support full-blown PDTs and allow passing objects (coroutine scopes, lifetimes, etc.) not only as arguments, but alternatively as parameters, e.g. `fun <cs : CoroutineScope> example(v : cs.MutRef<Int>)`.

-Besides managed objects, there are exclusively-owned objects (cf. uniqueness typing).
+Besides managed objects, there are exclusively owned objects (cf. uniqueness typing).
 References to those cannot be copied or passed arbitrarily, so they must be marked syntactically as being non-values.
 When a method gets them as arguments, the respective arguments must be annotated either `my obj` or `borrow obj` in case the object is returned back to the call site after completion.
 A local “variable” containing an exclusively-owned object should be declared `my obj` instead of `val obj`, e.g. `my job = lunch someCoroutine(…)` or `my o = object : SomeInterface {…}`.
-Exclusively-owned objects most frequently appear as receivers (`this`).
+Exclusively owned objects appear most frequently as receivers (`this`).
 Owing to smart casts, strong typing for exclusively-owned objects can be piggybacked on the existing Kotlin type system by extending the syntax and semantics for interfaces.
 The resulting type system fragment would closely reassemble the system by F. Pfennig and A. Das from “[Verified Linear Session-Typed Concurrent Programming](https://www.cs.cmu.edu/~fp/papers/ppdp20.pdf)”, see also <https://www.cs.cmu.edu/~fp/papers/lmcs22a.pdf> for a primer on possible concise syntax.

-The third possibility is the external/standalone objects (resources), such as filesystem and database: those are properly handled by a capability system like that in Scala 3.
+The third kind of objects are the external/standalone objects (resources), such as filesystem and database: those are properly handled by a capability system like that in Scala 3.

+# Discussion and future work
+...